Biceps Tendinitis Physical Therapy

 Physical Assessment and Diagnosis

-Healthcare professionals use multiple techniques to confirm biceps tendinitis:
+Healthcare professionals use a combination of clinical examination and imaging to diagnose biceps tendinitis:

 1. Clinical Examination

-The clinician checks tenderness, inflammation, and movement limitations.
+The clinician assesses shoulder movement, pain patterns, tenderness, and functional limitations.

 -